crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 Oops.
 That's right.
 You can't sign an *proof* until you have your own identity.

+## Creating a `CrevID`

 To create a `CrevID` you'll first need an empty github repository to serve as your public *proof repository*.
 Go ahead, and create one on github, or whatever else your typically host your code.
 Customarily the repository should be called `crev-proofs`.

+Note: `cargo-crev` requires the master branch to already exist, so the repository you have created has to contains at least one existing commit.

 Then run `cargo crev new id` like this: